Kyle Ryde

 Kyle Brandon Ryde (born 22 July 1997) is an English motorcycle solo road racer.
 In 2024, Ryde won the British Superbike Championship, beating Tommy Bridewell by one point in the final race of the season.
-In 2025, he succefully defended his title to become a two-time champion.
+In 2025, he successfully defended his title to become a two-time champion.

-As of the 2025 British Suprbike Championship, Ryde has achieved 24 race wins, 18 pole positions, 16 fastest laps and 61 podiums in the British Superbike Championship.
+As of the 2025 British Superbike Championship, Ryde has achieved 24 race wins, 18 pole positions, 16 fastest laps and 61 podiums in the British Superbike Championship.
 Ryde is contracted to remain at OMG Racing until at least the end of the 2027 season.

 Career

 Early career

 Ryde spent his early years until 2002 in Swanwick, Derbyshire, then moved to nearby Jacksdale, Nottinghamshire where he is still based.

 Ryde contested the Red Bull MotoGP Rookies Cup in 2011 and 2012.
 He became the youngest ever British 125cc Champion by winning the 2011 British 125 Championship.
 He secured his second British Championship by winning the British National Superstock 600 Championship in 2014.

 For 2015, Ryde stepped up to compete in the British Supersport Championship riding for Pacedayz European Trackdays aboard a Yamaha YZF-R6, finishing the season in second place.
 On 24 May 2015, he participated for the first time in a Supersport World Championship event, as a wild-card rider in the Great Britain round at Donington Park.
 He was classified third after having qualified on the front row in second place.

 In early 2016, Ryde signed with an Italian team for his first season's racing in the Supersport World Championship on a Yamaha YZF-R6, but the team unexpectedly withdrew from competition without explanation after the first five events in May 2016.
 Ryde only missed one event, at Sepang, Malaysia.
 He later rode an MV Agusta F3 675 and a Kawasaki ZX-6R in the Supersport World Championship for Schmidt Racing, a team formed during late 2015 in Hungary, joining with teammate Nicolás Terol.

 For the 2017 season, Ryde rode a Kawasaki ZX-6R in the Supersport World Championship as teammate to reigning Supersport World Champion Kenan Sofuoğlu, but parted company in early October before the season-end due to poor race performances.